IvoBlok/6AxisPathPlanner/README.md

    cd resources
    g++ -g -o PCodeSender PCodeSender.cpp
    ```
 5. Transfer `KRLExternalControl.src` to the robot controller.
 Either by copying it line by line (safest), inserting some external media into the controller, or removing the primary harddrive and copying the file over in some external system (risky).
-The controller itself compiles the KRL code when needed.
+The controller itself interprets the KRL code when needed.

 <!-- USAGE EXAMPLES -->